Not all VPNs are comparable when it comes to keeping your information secure and private. I reveal my list of the best VPNs for privacy.

 - Support isn’t at standout as that of some rivals

 BEST BUDGET CHOICE:Surfshark is a fast, reliable VPN.
-It has a broad selection of security and privacy options and is great for unblocking restricted sites.
+It has a broad selection of security and privacy options and is great for accessing your favorite sites.
 Includes a 30-day money-back guarantee.

 ExpressVPN is based in the British Virgin Islands and has a strict policy of not logging any information that can identify individual users.
 This provider uses 256-bit AES encryption over the OpenVPN protocol by default, alongside HMAC authentication and perfect forward secrecy.
 Desktop apps come with a “network lock,” which is ExpressVPN terminology for a kill switch.
 The privacy of your data is further secured by built-in protection against DNS, WebRTC, and IPv6 leaks.

 ExpressVPN uses its own DNS servers, which means your requests can’t be viewed by third parties.
-It has an onion site for access through the Tor browser and users can pay with bitcoin for extra anonymity.
+It also has a custom protocol named Lightway that has seen the service’s speeds increase dramatically recently.
+There’s an onion site for access through the Tor browser and users can pay with Bitcoin for extra anonymity.
 The company allows torrenting on all servers.
 Some metadata logs are maintained, including a date stamp and server location, but nothing that can tie activity to a user.
 To ensure no data is accidentally stored, ExpressVPN employs its “TrustedServer” mechanism.
 This feature means that servers run on RAM instead of writing to the hard drive, so all data is completely wiped with every reboot.

-ExpressVPN offers fast speeds, ideal for streaming and downloading large files.
-It’s also great at unblocking geo-restricted sites like Netflix, Hulu, and Amazon Prime Video.
-You can even use it in China to access the free web.
+ExpressVPN is ideal for streaming and downloading large files.
+It’s also great at unblocking geo-restricted sites like Disney+, Hulu, and Amazon Prime Video.
+You can even use it to browse the internet without restriction in China.